Varicose Vein Treatment in Denver, CO

-Causes of Varicose Veins
+What are the Causes of Varicose Veins?

-There are certain factors that can increase someone’s chance of developing varicose veins including:
+Unknown factors contribute to the weakening of your vein valves and stretching of the vein walls, but According to NHS there are certain factors that can increase someone’s chance of developing varicose veins including:

 - Pregnancy.
 The increased amount of blood in the body can cause veins to enlarge.
 Even if varicose veins appear during pregnancy, they usually improve within three months after delivery.

 - Limited Movement.
 If you have an occupation where you sit for a long period of time, take breaks and walk around so your veins don’t have to work harder to pump blood.

 - Age.
 Age affects the valves in your veins.
 As someone gets older, veins typically become weaker and can produce varicose veins.

 - Hormonal Changes.
 The biggest changes in hormones occur during puberty, menopause and pregnancy.

 What Symptoms May Develop if You have Varicose Veins?